awslabs/aws-emr-launch/examples/spark_batch_orchestration/README.md

  * `bash deploy.sh deploy`      build and deploy this stack to your default AWS account/region
  * `bash deploy.sh diff`        compare deployed stack with current state
  * `bash deploy.sh docs`        open CDK documentation

+ ## Run the demo

+ Steps to run the Data Pipelines:
+    1. Upload the parquet files stored under /sample_data folder in S3, into the "input" S3 Bucket as it follows:
+        /demo-pipeline-s3inputbucket-srcbucketa467747d-unbfunfcy9dm/
+            partition_folder/
+                file_slot=1/
+                    part-r-00....parquet
+                    part-r-00....parquet
+    2. Go to EMR console and check that a cluster is being created, including 2 steps
+    3. When the 2 steps are completed, open the logs "stdout" to check results, and check for output data in "output" S3 bucket.